run2bizdocs/docs-1/en-us/docs/faq.md

 	FROM THE USER'S REGISTRY

 	1. Access the User Entry feature navigating through the main menu.
-Place the cursor on the option General Registration, Staff Management and click on the User option (see knowledge Staff registration and search);
+Place the cursor on the option General Registration, Staff Management and click on the User option (see [Register user](/en-us/citsmart-esp-8/initial-settings/access-settings/user/users.html));
     2. The User Entry screen will be displayed.
 If the user is already registered in the system, perform a user search and select it;
     3. Click on the add icon of the Group field, the group search screen will be displayed;
     4. Search for the intended group and select it.
 Afterwards, the user will be linked to the group;